-- A. A public officer shall recuse him or herself from any matter in which he or she has a conflict of interest, pursuant to the following: - 1.
-Any person may request that a public officer recuse him or herself due to a perceived conflict of interest.
+- A. A public officer shall recuse him or herself from any matter in which he or she has a conflict of interest, pursuant to the following: - Any person may request that a public officer recuse him or herself due to a perceived conflict of interest.
 Such request shall not constitute a requirement that the public officer recuse him or herself. - 2.
 A public officer who has recused him or herself from a proceeding shall not sit with or deliberate with the affected body, or participate in that proceeding as a member of that body in any capacity. - 3.
-Once there has been a disclosure of an actual or perceived conflict of interest, other public officers shall be afforded an opportunity to ask questions or make comments about the situation.
 If a previously unknown conflict is discovered, the affected body may take evidence pertaining to the conflict and, if appropriate, adjourn to a short deliberative session to address the conflict.
-Executive session may be used for such discussion, in accordance with 1 VSA Section 313(4).
+Executive session may be used for such discussion, in accordance with 1 V.S.A.
+Section 313(4).